open-energy-transition/Oh-my-Grid/docs/contributing.md

 <div class="progress-section">
    <button id="refresh-btn" style="margin-bottom:1rem;">
-     🔄 Refresh stats (only click if the bars are not loading)
+     🔄 Refresh stats (only click if the bars are not "loading...")
    </button>

   <div class="progress-item">